 6. Check out these Magical Math Puzzles to mystify your students.

 7. Wheel Decide is a nice online spinner that is great for vocabulary, student voice and choice, and questions.
-Keep a spreadsheet with your students’ names, then copy and paste them for a quick decision maker.
+Keep a spreadsheet with your students’ names, then copy and paste them for a quick decision-maker.

-8. Have students write their script and enter their text into the online Cue Prompter.
+8. Have students write their scripts and enter their text into the online Cue Prompter.
 After adjusting the speed and controls, they are ready to use the monitor as a real teleprompter.
 Have them use the laptop’s webcam to record as they follow the prompter on the monitor.